ADGEfficiency/adgefficiency.github.io/_posts/2016-12-16-energy-basics-four-negative-effects-of-high-return-temperatures.md

 Pumping more water means more electricity consumed by the pumps.
 This means increased electricity cost and carbon emissions from the scheme.

-### Lowered capacity of the network to deliver heat
+## lowered capacity of the network to deliver heat

 Pipe sizes limit the capacity of a district heating network to deliver water.